All Episodes

 Running a Black Friday sale right now, by the way, guys.

-Castle Club, um, so this is how it goes.
+So, this is how it goes.

 If you're not a paying member of Castle Club, no problem.

-So you get both.
+So, you get both.

 And if you're a part of Castle Club Premium, you get it for free.

-So basically, we got y'all if you're a supporter of Castle Club, 65 bucks, you get DMs on demand for free when you join as a free gift to you.
+If you're a supporter of Castle Club, $65, you get DMs on Demand for free when you join as a free gift to you.

 And if you're in Castle Club Premium already, you go ahead and you're able to get it for free.